Israel returns to lockdown as COVID-19 cases mount

 The new lockdown, due to last three weeks, coincides with the start of the Jewish New Year, Rosh Hashana, traditionally a time for large family gatherings.

-Under the new rules, Israelis must stay within 500 metres (yards) of home, with exceptions for activities such as commuting to workplaces that will operate on a limited basis.
+Under new rules approved overnight by Prime Minister Benjamin Netanyahu’s cabinet, Israelis must stay within 1,000 metres (1,094 yards) of home, with exceptions for activities such as commuting to workplaces that will operate on a limited basis.

 Social distancing and limits on the number of worshippers will go into effect at synagogues, usually packed for Rosh Hashana and Yom Kippur, the Jewish Day of Atonement that begins at sunset on Sept 27.